 HIAL has always known there would be impacts by undertaking such a significant and complex change management programme.
-Having listened to concerns from our stakeholders, HIAL commissioned Reference Economic Consultants (REC) to assess the economic and community impact of ATMS and, where relevant, undertake Island Community Impact Assessments (ICIAs).
+Having listened to concerns from our stakeholders and colleagues, HIAL commissioned Reference Economic Consultants (REC) to assess the economic and community impact of ATMS and, where relevant, undertake Island Community Impact Assessments (ICIAs).

-The impact assessment report explores the potential impacts on local communities, both positive and negative, resulting from ATMS.
+The impact assessment report explores positive and negative potential impacts on local communities resulting from ATMS.

 FAQ about the Impact Assessment

 A. The decision to proceed with the ATMS programme was taken before the Islands (Scotland) Act was granted Royal Assent in 2018.
 HIAL agreed to undertake a retrospective assessment to identify the potential impacts resulting from the programme on our island communities.

 Having listened to local concerns, HIAL commissioned the independent report to identify socio-economic impacts for our island and mainland communities – and to allow us to reduce these impacts wherever possible.

 Q. What does the impact assessment review?